sourcegraph/sourcegraph-public-snapshot/dev/mini/README.md

 ## Stop
 To stop Sourcegraph, `cd` into the mini directory, and run `docker-compose down`.

+## Update
+To update to the latest Sourcegraph images, run `docker-compose pull`.

 ## Reset
 Sourcegraph mini persists PostgreSQL and git data in the mini/.data directory.
 To reset Sourcegraph mini, stop Sourcegraph mini, delete this directory, and start Sourcegraph mini.
 The directory will be recreated.

 ## Privacy
-Sourcegraph collects usage data for Sourcegraph mini to ensure customers are having success with the product.
-Sourcegraph mini DOES NOT collect data or metadata about a user's code, except for the what language mode is being used.
+Sourcegraph collects usage data via JavaScript loaded on the web UI for Sourcegraph mini to ensure customers are having success with the product.
+The JavaScript usage tracker DOES NOT collect user code, _just_ repository names and file names.
 This data is sent from the user's browser, and consists of the following fields:
 ```
 {
     event_action: i.e. CLICK,